 2 Economy : Emphasize the interdependence between poverty, economic growth and the environment; Rehabilitate and conserve the city's urban and natural environment; Recognise and encourage small and micro businesses; The SDF identifies poverty stricken area and areas of economic opportunity.
-3 Environmental Education : Form and support environmental education initiatives that will enable Msunduzi communities to use resources sustainably; Communicate intended environmental impacts to affected communities Some environmental education and capacity building occurred during the consultation process.
-4 Cultural Heritage : Preserve and improve the cultural heritage of the Msunduzi area; Acknowledge and respect the historical significance of cultural and religious features; Consider cultural values, sites and landscapes of historic significance, areas of scenic beauty and places of spiritual importance in planning, decision making and development proposals; Promote and support cultural tourism initiatives; The plan has been reviewed with all of these elements in mind and the planning principles adopted make head way for preservation of Cultural Heritage.
+3 Environmental Education: Form and support environmental education initiatives that will enable Msunduzi communities to use resources sustainably; Communicate intended environmental impacts to affected communities Some environmental education and capacity building occurred during the consultation process.
+4 Cultural Heritage: Preserve and improve the cultural heritage of the Msunduzi area; Acknowledge and respect the historical significance of cultural and religious features; Consider cultural values, sites and landscapes of historic significance, areas of scenic beauty and places of spiritual importance in planning, decision making and development proposals; Promote and support cultural tourism initiatives; The plan has been reviewed with all of these elements in mind and the planning principles adopted make head way for preservation of Cultural Heritage.
 ENVIRONMENT 5 Biodiversity: Preserve the City's biodiversity and minimise the loss of species resulting from the development of the City; Create an openspace system representing the full range of habitats within Msunduzi.
 Refer to 1.
-Areas of high bio-diversity were considered within the formualtion of th SDF.
-6 Trees & Forests: Conserve and promote the sustainable use of indigenous trees in the City Not applicable at this level of planning.
+Areas of high bio-diversity were considered within the formulation of th SDF.
+6 Trees &amp; Forests: Conserve and promote the sustainable use of indigenous trees in the City Not applicable at this level of planning.
 7 Air Quality: Maintain air quality at levels that are not a threat to the environment and human health and well being The SDF will be refined with further data arising from the EMF and the Air Quality Management Plan.
 8 Water Resources; Ensure the quality of water from rivers, streams and wetlands is suitable for the maintenance of biodiversity and the protection of human health and well being The SDF will be refined with further data arising from the EMF and other plans.
-8 streams and wetlands is suitable for the maintenance of The SDF will be refined with further data arising from the EMF and other plans.
-Not relevant considered at this level of planning.
+9 Water Resources: Ensure the quality of potable water meets the minimum legislated standard Not relevant considered at this level of planning.
+Renewable & Non-renewable Resources: Plan for and facilitate a shift from use of non-renewable to renewable Not considered relevant at this level of planning.

 11 Energy : Accentuate the importance of energy and it's role in development and the negative effects that energy production may have on the environment; Identify and encourage the use of alternative renewable and sustainable energy sources in new and existing developments.
 This has not been addressed in the current plan and should be considered in the next review.
-12 Landscapes &amp; Townscapes : Protect the City's landscapes and townscapes; Identify activities suitable for each piece of available land based on its geology, soils, topography, aesthetics, biodiversity, ecological corridors, wildlife habitat.
+12 Landscapes & Townscapes: Protect the City's landscapes and townscapes; Identify activities suitable for each piece of available land based on its geology, soils, topography, aesthetics, biodiversity, ecological corridors, wildlife habitat.
 Not considered relevant at this level of planning, rather at a Local Area Development Plan level.
-13 Noise, Shock &amp; Vibration : Ensure that the physiological and psychological effect of noise, shock and vibration levels do not exceed legislated standards Not considered relevant at this level of planning.
-14 Waste : Provide for an effective and efficient waste management system; Provide for an integrated approach to waste management.
+13 Noise, Shock & Vibration: Ensure that the physiological and psychological effect of noise, shock and vibration levels do not exceed legislated standards Not considered relevant at this level of planning.
+14 Waste: Provide for an effective and efficient waste management system; Provide for an integrated approach to waste management.
 The SDF will be refined with further data arising from the EMF and the Waste Management Plan.